Adam-git655/Terraria-Clone/README.md

 - Infinite world generation using a chunk system
 - Terrain generation using 1D perlin noise
 - Cave generation using 2D perlin noise and drunkard's walk
+- Tree generation with randomized shapes and sizes
 - Player collisions with the tiled environment
 - Smart Zombie AI using A* pathfinding
 - Basic Combat System